 Identify your go-to style

-Skinny jeans and I have a longlasting relationship—the cut just works with my height and frame.
-However your perfect match might come in the form of a straight leg or a boyfriend cut.
+I used to favour skinny jeans over every other cut, but lately I’ve started embracing a high waisted straight leg.
+Occasionally I’ll still wear a skinny silhouette but I’m definitely favourite straight more and more.
+However your perfect match might come in the form of a wide leg or a boyfriend cut.
 The key is to try on as many different styles as you can and once you’ve found the perfect pair invest in a few different washes.

 Know your denim

 A heavier denim has more durability than a lighter denim.
 So if you’re after a pair of jeans that will last a few seasons, it pays to go for something a little thicker.
 Also a heavier denim will generally offer better support than lighter, thinner denim which can be a little less forgiving.
 However if a stiff denim isn’t for you, look for a pair that is made up of around two per cent lycra and 98 per cent cotton—it’s got enough give to be really comfortable but is able to hold you in where you want it to.